Do you know who? Would you know if any of the Reining Professional Trainers have records for convicted horse abusers or NRHA reports for horse abuse?

 The question is “how many other horse abusers are out there promoting themselves as NRHA Professionals or Reining Professionals and the public are not being informed?”

 How do you find out who it is?
-All the trainers and die hard reining enthusiasts chasing the lights, stick together and keep those skeletons hidden behind barn doors.
+All the trainers and die-hard reining enthusiasts chasing the lights, stick together and keep those skeletons hidden behind barn doors.

 Times have changed and these barbaric practices and guarding of the guilty are over.
 Society no longer accepts this attitude and any association or its members supporting such practices is as guilty as those who commit the abuse.
 Those bad apples need to be ejected from the sport, whether they are on the board of directors or in a barn out west.

 Please click here and vote for change and improved transparency and accountability of reining trainers.
+The poll now closed.

 Wondered who it is and can’t find out elsewhere, click on the image.